afazeez82/PasswordGenerator/README.md

 ## The following example will generate a password with the following requirements

-Must contain at least a numbers
+Must contain at least some numbers

 Must contain at least an uppercase letters